rmunro/pytorch_active_learning/README.md

 Currently, the data used is from the "Million News Headlines" dataset posted on Kaggle:
  https://www.kaggle.com/therohk/million-headlines
+The data is taken from headlines from Australia's "ABC" news organization.
+They are in Austalian English, which will be closer to UK English than US English, but a complete lexical subset of UK & US English, differing only in that some words in Australian English have meanings that do not occur in UK or US English.

 However, I intend to replace it soonish.
 The headlines are all lower-case and stripped of all characters other than a-z and 0-9: no punctuation, accented characters, etc. Many of the headlines seem to be truncated for some reason, too.
 So, I will update it with a dataset that is closer to true headlines.